iadod/iadod.github.io/_posts/2024-28-01-cerro-torre.md

 Climbing Cerro Torre in Argentine Patagonia is the hardest project I have ever completed and pushed the boundary of whats possible beyond imagination.

-It took years of training climbing on rock and ice.
+It took years of training on rock and ice.
 Countless hours with a heavy backpack in the mountains.
 Technical understanding of the gear and its limitations.
 World class weather prediction and understanding of Earth processes.

 Original write up from my Instagram below.